digime/digime-sdk-nodejs/guides/storage-upload.md

 // contractDetails - The same one passed into getAuthorizeUrl().
 // storageId - Storage id returned by method createProvisionalStorage or getUserStorage during storage creation process.
 // fileData - File data to be uploaded (Readable or Buffer)
-// fileName - File name that will be used for file saving (e.g. test.json)
+// fileName - File name that will be used for file saving (e.g. test.json).
+Spaces in file name are NOT allowed.
-// path - (Optional) Upload path where file will be saved (e.g. /folder-name/sub-folder)
+// path - (Optional) Upload path where file will be saved (e.g. /folder-name/sub-folder).
+Spaces in path are NOT allowed.

 const contractDetails = {
     contractId: <your-contract-id>,